-I am currently giving a set of lectures as part of a module "Behavioural Economic: Concepts and Theories" in Stirling.
+I am currently giving a set of lectures as part of modules on behavioural economics in Stirling.
 I am posting brief informal summaries of some of these lectures on the blog to generate discussion.
 Thanks to Mark Egan for a lot of help in putting these together online.

 The section on Identity, Motivation and Incentives contains a lot of interlocking aspects.
 Many of these topics are very heavily connected to the idea that emotions influence behaviour and peoples responses to outcomes and we will revisit some of these ideas in the next topic - also many of them are connected to other topics in the course such as rationality more broadly and well-being, which we will look at also.